-- Experience.
-Experienced attorneys with a reliable client base have the freedom to charge more than attorneys right out of school.
+- Attorneys with a reliable client base have the freedom to charge more than attorneys right out of school.

-- Complexity.
-The more complex your case, the more likely an attorney will charge more.
+- The more complex your case, the more likely an attorney will charge more.

 Click to contact our personal injury lawyers today